Nosto/nosto-php-sdk/README.md

     php composer.phar install
 ```

 And then install Node (http://nodejs.org/) and the npm package manager (https://www.npmjs.com/).
+Node 0.12 is required by api-mock so you might need to install nvm (http://nvm.sh) and set node version to 0.12 (```nvm install 0.12```).
 After that you can install the api-mock server via npm:

 ```bash
     npm install -g api-mock